paramraghavan/sparksql-awsglue/README.md

 **Spark Characteristics**
 - Spark does lazy load all the way, until it needs to perform an action
 - Action - Common actions include operations that collect the results of tasks - count, sum etc... and ship them to the driver, save an RDD, or count the number of elements in a RDD.
 - Transformation - are operations that generate a new RDD- resilient distributed dataset.
-Common transformations include perations that filter, sort and group by key, cache etc are all lazy
+Common transformations include operations that filter, sort and group by key, cache etc are all lazy
 - The Dataframes returned/read by spark are all immutable.

 **Cache:**